courselabs/devsecops/labs/argo/README.md

 kubectl apply -f labs/argo/specs/gogs
 ```

+Browse to http://localhost:30300/ and when the site is ready, sign in with username `courselabs` and password `student`.

-When the Pod is ready, add the new server as a remote and push a copy of this repo:
+Add the new Git server as a remote for this repo and push a copy of the content:

 ```
 # add the local Git server:
-git remote add labs-argo http://localhost:30300/kiamol/kiamol.git
+git remote add labs-argo http://localhost:30300/courselabs/labs.git

 # push to the expected branch name:
 git push labs-argo main:master